-New front and rear fascias give the Outlander Sport a more focused look than before, while preserving the small Â‘ute's pint-sized and playful overall design theme.
-Underneath the sheetmetal, the Outlander Sport continues to use the same suspension setup as larger Outlander brother - a MacPherson strut layout in front with a trailing multi-link at the rear.
-The configuration delivers smooth ride quality but falls short in the realm of handling dynamics, although recent revisions to the multi-link system help in this regard.
-A reworked electric power steering setup is also said to transmit more road feel to the driver.
+An angular front fascia that falls in line with the Japanese car maker's new Dynamic Shield design language gives the Outlander Sport a focused look while preserving the small 'ute's pint-sized and playful overall design theme.
+Underneath the sheet metal, the Outlander Sport uses the same suspension setup as the larger Outlander - a MacPherson strut layout in front with a trailing multi-link at the rear.
+The configuration delivers a smooth ride quality but falls short in the realm of handling dynamics.
+Electric power steering comes standard.

 Trim Level Breakdown